mmontesanonyc/sandbox/README.md

 - Trend
 - Correlates (including disparities)

-The markdown file in `/content/_index.md` references the IndicatorIDs in `metadata.json`.
+The markdown file in `/content/_index.md` has frontmatter in `indicators` which reference the IndicatorIDs in `metadata.json`.
 Hugo builds pages by combining the content in a markdown file with a template file; when Hugo builds this site, it will take the IDs in `_index.md`'s frontmatter, look for those IDs in `metadata.json`, and then print the `IndicatorName` field to the page, in the list of datasets.

 The page will load data for the selected indicator by getting the numeric data file, `[IndicatorID].json`, that corresponds to the chosen indicator's `IndicatorID`.
 The page will also look at that indicator's metadata (in `metadata.json`) for various aspects of the indicator: what measures it has, what time periods, what geographies.
 It will use this metadata to:
 - Filter `[IndicatorID].json` prepare a data object that it delivers to the table or visualizations for rendering on the page